In 2004 I was diagnosed with severe ulcerative colitis (UC). What followed was nearly 15 years of fear, pain, loss, grief and confusion.

 You must change virtually everything in your life to heal ulcerative colitis.
 The life you were living made you sick and it has to change for you to get well.
 Extreme self-change is one of the most difficult and challenging pursuits a person can undertake.
 I’ve learned over the past 15 years that it’s a lifetime practice.

-Start learning the life changes required to heal ulcerative colitis naturally here: Healing Ulcerative Colitis Naturally with Strategic Lifestyle Design [LINK COMING SOON]
+Start learning the life changes required to heal ulcerative colitis naturally here: Healing Ulcerative Colitis with Conscious Lifestyle Changes and Practices.

 Medical Marijuana for Healing Ulcerative Colitis – The Principal Guide

 This post series lays out everything I’ve learned in my 5 years of healing ulcerative colitis naturally with medical marijuana.
 It discusses strains, dosage, administration, types of products, cost and other factors in starting and refining a medical cannabis program for inflammatory bowel disease.